-The DEA interpreted this language change in 2012 to mean that CRNAs do not have prescribing authority, and asked for Arizona’s CRNAs to surrender their DEA numbers.
-Because of this inadvertent change, Arizona is the one of the few states in the country in which CRNAs cannot obtain DEA numbers, causing a slew of problems for patients and CRNAs.
+The DEA interpreted this language change in 2012 to mean that CRNAs do not have any prescribing authority (in facility or traditional), and asked for Arizona’s CRNAs to surrender their DEA numbers.
+Because of this inadvertent change, Arizona is the one of the only state in the country in which CRNAs cannot obtain DEA numbers, causing a slew of problems for patients and CRNAs.

 The Solution AZANA Successfully Advocated for in 2017: